Coast Radar Android App

 Cold water shock can kill – if you are going to be in, or on, the water for any length of time for example, when surfing, bodyboarding, windsurfing or standup paddleboarding, then in the UK, a wetsuit is necessary.

-If you want to take up outdoor swimming seriously then we recommend joining an organised group and to complete a cold water swimming induction course.
-These induction courses will introduce you to the key skills you need to stay safe in cold water such as the preparation needed, body reactions to cold water, how to warm up, cold water shock, and identifying the signs of hypothermia.
+If you want to take up outdoor swimming seriously, we recommend joining an organised group and completing a cold-water swimming induction course.
+These induction courses will introduce you to the key skills you need to stay safe in cold water, including the preparation required, your body’s reactions to cold water, how to warm up, cold-water shock, and the signs of hypothermia.

 Tidal Seawater Pools